The Platen Press Museum

 Hill & Dale Private Press & Typefoundry

-He is author of two acknowledged references: History of the American Point System of Type Measurement, and Tolbert Lanston and the Monotype: The Origin of Digital Typesetting.
+Rich has conducted “Monotype University” to train newbies in the craft, with over 30 graduates.
+He has written two notable books on the craft: History of the American Point System of Type Measurement, and Tolbert Lanston and the Monotype: The Origin of Digital Typesetting.
 Both volumes are still in print.

 Hamilton Wood Type & Printing Museum